symbolverse/symbolverse.github.io/README.md

-# synchroverse.github.io
+# synchro-verse.github.io

-Home site for the Synchroverse project
+Home site for the Synchro-verse project